cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 ## Indexing and Slicing:

-We can access specific elements in a tuple or list using _indexing_.
-Indexing allows you to access individual elements within a list.
+We can access elements at a specific index in a tuple or list using _indexing_.
 Recall that in Python, the index starts at 0 for the first element and increments by 1 for each subsequent element.
-To access the $n$ element, we use the name of the list or tuple followed by square brackets `[]` with the index inside to access a specific element.
+To access the $n$th element, we use the name of the list or tuple followed by square brackets `[]` with the index inside to access a specific element.
 For example, `my_list[0]` accesses the first element in `my_list`.
 Note that the index accessed must be less than the length of the list, otherwise it will result in an error.

 In addition to positive indexing, Python supports negative indices, which allows you to access elements starting at the end of the list.
 For example, `my_list[-1]` accesses the last element, `my_list[-2]` accesses the second-to-last, and so on.
 Here are some examples of list indexing: